tidymodels/yardstick/tests/testthat/_snaps/class-kap.md

       kap(three_class, truth = "obs", estimate = "pred", weighting = "not right")
     Condition
       Error in `kap()`:
-      ! `weighting` must be 'none', 'linear', or 'quadratic'.
+      ! `weighting` must be "none", "linear", or "quadratic", not "not right".

 # work with class_pred input